TouchNetix/axutils/README.md

 | 10-11   | TCP File Revision Patch |              |
 | 12      | TCP Version             |              |

 The remaining content of the config file is the data that needs to be written to aXiom.
 The config data is split into usages.
-Each usage is packed contigously, and can be navigated by reading the usage length fields.
+Each usage is packed contiguously, and can be navigated by reading the usage length fields.

 | Byte(s)  | Description    | Notes                                     |
 | :---:    | :----          | :---                                      |